cfs-tools/cfs-basecamp/apps/kit_to/README.md

 # kit_to
-cFS application that reads CCSDS telecommand packets from the Software Bus and sends them over a UDP/IP port.
+cFS application that reads CCSDS telemetry packets from the Software Bus and sends them over a UDP/IP port.